JesseVermeulen123/movie-buff/README.md

 # Movie Buff

-### Start App

-In a command terminal redirect into the public folder and type: npm run start

 ## Description

-This is a movie app made using React and the OMDb API
+This is a movie app built using the React framework and the OMdb API

 ## Features

 1. The ability to search for any movie/series
-2. The ability to add and remove movies as favourites
+2. The ability to add and remove movies from a favourites list
-3. The ability to read up more about a movie by clicking on it
+3. the ability for your favourites list to persist after a refresh

 ## MVP

-- Make use of any JavaScript or TypeScript Framework
-- Make use of the OMDb API
-- Make use of persistence storage
+- When searching for a movie it must display the title, year, IMDb Id, type and poster
+- All movies must be able to be added and removed from a favourites list
+- All movies in the favourites list must persist when the page is refreshed

-## Tech Stack
+## Prerequisites

-- JavaScript
-- React (framework)
-- CSS (styling)
-- OMDb API (movie API)
+- In a command terminal type 'npm install' to install all packages
+- In the command terminal type 'npm run start' to start the app

 ## Repo link